 - Product development

 Sløk-Madsen, S. K., Ritter, T., & Sornn-Friese, H. (2017).
 Commercialization in Innovation Management: Defining the Concept and a Research Agenda.
-Paper presented at 77th Annual meeting of the Academy of Management, Atlanta, United States.
+Paper præsenteret på The Academy of Management Annual Meeting 2017, Atlanta, USA.